Travel Guide for Inter and the San Siro

 SAN SIRO STADIUM TOUR

 Walk in the footsteps of legends on the San Siro tour.
-You pass through the changing rooms of both host clubs, the tunnel entrances to the pitch, and enjoy a view of the stadium from the stands.
+Pass through the changing rooms of both host clubs, the tunnel entrances to the pitch, and enjoy a view of the stadium from the stands.

 Daily: 9.30- 18.00